zomux/deepy/docs/tutorial1.md

 source bin/cpu_env.sh
 ```

-From now one, don't change directory.
+From now on, don't change your directory.

-Run this to create a directory and your first code.
+Run this to create a directory for experiments and your first code.

 ```bash
 mkdir my_experiments